Donate to the Progressive Caucus of the NC Democratic Party

 "I pledge to use my office to raise and maintain the starting salaries of all public employees to a living wage.
 I pledge to increase the local teaching supplement for teachers and school staff to cover the gap between the state salary schedule and the local annual cost of living.
 I pledge to advance and support a resolution establishing a living wage ordinance for all public employees in my local government."

-Current living wage numbers are shown below for ease of reference; click on your county to see how much an employee must make to afford the local cost of living.
+2024 living wage numbers are shown below for ease of reference; click on your county to see how much an employee must make to afford the local cost of living.
 The exact formula for calculating living wage can be found at the bottom of this webpage.

 The Progressive Caucus, Labor Caucus, and Young Democrats of North Carolina have worked together to create a pledge directed at officials and candidates currently holding or running for local office.
 Our three organizations require signing this pledge as a prerequisite to endorsement consideration for city/town council and mayoral candidates, county commissioner candidates, and school board candidates.
 Please use the below linked Google Form to digitally sign the pledge.